 Placing concrete under a heavy load, especially by impact, causes microcracking and cracking.
 Impact tools can cause extensive microcracking.

 Too much water in the mix leaches cement to the surface.
 The surface will dry before setting occurs, causing shrinkage, cracks, reduced compressive strength, and laitance.

 How to Detect Unsound Concrete

-Visually inspecting the surface will reveal the worst of the damage: the cracks, spalling, scaling and crushed delaminations, but the full extent of the unsound concrete is not always apparent.
+Visually inspecting the surface will expose the worst of the damage; the cracks, spalling, scaling and crushed delamination; however, the full extent of the unsound concrete is not always apparent.

 Perhaps the easiest thing to do is to tap around visibly weak areas with a hammer.
 If the head of the hammer bounces, the concrete’s compressive strength is good.
 If the hammer indents and pulverizes the surface, the concrete is unsound and should come out.